Effingham County Cultural Center and Museum: The site

+Construction history

 The courthouse was started in 1870 and completed in 1871 at a cost of roughly $30,000.
 Its style is known as Second Empire, a style popular in the United States during the latter part of the nineteenth century, coming from France's Second Empire period of the late 18th century.
 There have been two minor changes to the exterior; in 1913 the bell tower was changed from the Second Empire style to a simple square with a pyramidal roof; and somewhat later the southeast exterior door was changed to permit handicapped access and a small porch roof was added to shelter the door.